Linuxbrew/brew/docs/Homebrew-and-Python.md

 Homebrew should work with any [CPython](https://stackoverflow.com/questions/2324208/is-there-any-difference-between-cpython-and-python) and defaults to the macOS system Python.

-Homebrew provides formulae to brew a more up-to-date Python 2.7.x (and 3.x).
+Homebrew provides formulae to brew a more up-to-date Python 2.7.x and 3.x.

 **Important:** If you choose to install a Python which isn't either of these two (system Python or brewed Python), the Homebrew team can only provide limited support.